erlerobot/erle_gitbook/en/beaglepilot/util.md

 ---
 **Utility** software is system software designed to help analyze, configure, optimize or maintain the system.

-In the [/AP_HAL/Util.h](https://github.com/BeaglePilot/ardupilot/blob/master/libraries/AP_HAL/Util.h) we find  Util member for string utilities, a system clock, a state of safety controller...
+In the [/AP_HAL/Util.h](https://github.com/BeaglePilot/ardupilot/blob/master/libraries/AP_HAL/Util.h) we find  Util member for string utilities, a system clock, a state of safety controller... but also we through here everything that doesn't have an specific place within the system.
+New modules might end up being here.

 ---